How to Manage a Team Handling Multiple Projects with Teamup

 You can share calendar feeds with other individuals or departments; this way they can receive information from your Design calendar onto their own.
 The feed works with multiple calendar choices, such as iCal, Google Calendar, and Outlook.

-Set up a secure calendar feed by opening up the calendar with the sharing link you created.
+Set up a secure calendar feed by opening up the calendar from a link with appropriate permissions.
 Then go to Settings > iCalendar Feeds.

 You may need to coordinate with the sales department, for example, to go over the materials your team is helping them create for the annual conference.
 Create a sub-calendar for the annual conference, then share the feed link with their departmental calendar.